U Sports: Rebrand and new approach

 On October 20, 2016, CIS announced that it would be changing its name to U Sports, accompanied by a new logo and approach to Canadian University sports.
 The name was chosen in part to better represent Canada as a bilingual nation with a united name as opposed to separate acronyms.
-The new name and look are also intended to increase the marketability of Canadian University sports.
+The new name and look were also intended to increase the marketability of Canadian University sports.